Ecogenomics/GTDBTk/docs/src/installing/index.rst

 Installing GTDB-Tk
 ==================

-GTDB-Tk is available through multiple sources.
+GTDB-Tk is available through multiple sources, you only need to choose one.

-If you are unsure which source to install, Bioconda is generally the easiest.
+If you are unsure which one to choose, Bioconda is generally the easiest.

 Sources